 Robert's medication history included metformin hydrochloride 1 g twice daily (total 2 g; commenced 2018), gliclazide 80 mg twice daily (added 2021), and sitagliptin 100 mg once daily (added 2024).
 He also took atorvastatin 20 mg daily (commenced 2020) and ramipril 5 mg daily (commenced 2022 for borderline hypertension).
 His supplement history was minimal — occasional over-the-counter multivitamins without consistency.
 He had never received structured dietary education beyond a brief consultation at diagnosis.

-Using a structured nutritional deficiency review — informed by the Stewart Nutrition practitioner reference (Stewart, 2024) and aligned with NICE Clinical Knowledge Summaries and NIH Office of Dietary Supplements guidance — a systematic assessment by body system was conducted:
+A structured nutritional deficiency review — informed by the Stewart Nutrition practitioner reference (Stewart, 2024) and aligned with NICE Clinical Knowledge Summaries and NIH Office of Dietary Supplements guidance — assessed the patient by body system.
+Findings and their likely nutritional or clinical correlates are summarised below.

 Conventional laboratory results (from GP records, three months prior to presentation):

-The conventional workup had documented the consequences of prolonged metabolic dysfunction — NAFLD, atherogenic dyslipidaemia, and early microvascular changes — but had not interrogated the underlying drivers: the degree of insulin resistance, the pattern of postprandial glucose excursions, or the nutritional deficiencies perpetuating the metabolic dysfunction.
+The conventional workup captured downstream consequences of chronic metabolic dysfunction — NAFLD, atherogenic dyslipidaemia, and early microvascular changes.
+It had not, however, quantified the degree of insulin resistance (fasting insulin, HOMA-IR), the pattern of postprandial glucose excursions, or the nutritional status that helps explain why triple oral therapy was no longer sufficient.

-Clinical pearl: In type 2 diabetes, the conventional blood panel documents the damage (HbA1c, lipids, liver enzymes) without interrogating the driver (insulin resistance, measured by fasting insulin and HOMA-IR).
-A patient on three glucose-lowering medications with an HbA1c of 68 mmol/mol is not a "difficult-to-control diabetic" — they are an individual with severe insulin resistance whose treatment plan does not address the underlying pathophysiology.
+Clinical pearl: Standard labs in type 2 diabetes capture downstream consequences (HbA1c, lipids, liver enzymes); insulin resistance is better characterised with fasting insulin or HOMA-IR where clinically appropriate.
+A patient on three glucose-lowering medications with an HbA1c of 68 mmol/mol is better understood as having severe insulin resistance the current plan has not addressed than as "difficult to control".
 This pattern of escalating pharmacotherapy without dietary intervention is examined in Essential Functional Medicine Labs for 2026.

 | Node | Initial Score | Clinical Rationale |